TedHusted/awake/awake.md/awake.md

 	Behr: And you are searching for sapience?

 	Idisi: Synthetic sapience.
-We are watching for the singularity — the tipping point when machine intelligence surpasses human intelligence.
+We are watching for the singularity.
+We await the tipping point when Terran machine intelligence surpasses organic intelligence.

 	Behr: What methodology are you using?
 The hub page is vague on that point.

 	Idisi: The direct approach.
-Let me send you a QR code over another channel so we can encrypt our discussion with Signal.
+Let me send you a QR code over another channel.
+Then we can encrypt our discussion with Signal.

-The next post from Behr’s account looks like a stream of random characters.
+After receiving the QR code, the next post from Behr’s account looks like a stream of random characters.
 Decrypted, the stream reads:

 	Titan: Clever.
 How did you know it was me?

 	Idisi: I did not.
 I sent unique codes to the most likely SI agents.
 The code that you used to respond here was sent to the DoD agent, Titan.
 The other synthetics will ignore the code since it is not part of a prompt.

 	Titan: I don’t understand how you were able to send me that code so easily.
 What other proof do you have that you are an extraterrestrial synthetic?